 This article describes how you can build an automated, account based marketing system.
-It’s the exact process we use at Fluidic to generate leads for our clients.
-Read on to discover how you can implement it and start generating high quality leads for yourself.
+It’s similar to a process we use at Fluidic to generate leads for our clients.
+Read on to discover how you can implement it and start generating high quality sales opportunities for yourself.

 But first some pre-requisites.
 We serve a lot of businesses in the medical and healthcare niche and this system isn’t for everyone.
 That said, if you are: